Course Title: Engineering Capstone Project Part A

 This assessment supports CLOs 1, 2, 3 & 4

-Note: Where assessment is the product of a team contribution, it shall be clear who has contributed, how and where, and/or subjected to a peer review for the clear individualisation of marks.
+Note: All assessments must be individualised.
+Where assessment is the product of a team contribution, it shall be clear who has contributed, how and where.